 TIP: While we never encourage any designers to re-type our French translations (always copy/paste), we often see that even in-country reviewers are unable to type accents.
 The best way to type accented characters is to activate the international keyboard in Windows (Configuration>Keyboards) and type the accent followed by the character.
 For instance ‘ + e = é.

-Dates, times, currency and metrics
+Dates, times, currency and metrics in French translation for Canada

 The conversion of dates, times, currency and metrics can be problematic because they usually come pre-formatted based on the US system.
 These conversions need to be taken into account in design and websites: